EZ3CHI3L/Tallis/README.md

 Tallis
 =======
-Tallis is an IRC bot with TLS support
+Tallis is an IRC bot with TLS and SASL support

 TODO
 ====